fathzer-games/jchess/README.md

 # Known bugs
+- When no time control is set, some engines never replies
 - When a game is continued after a time forfeit, its PGN still mention the initial time control.
 - When a engine that is used in player settings hangs, it leaves settings in a wrong state with no possibility to fix it; The application should be restarted.